Meet our Executive team

 In his spare time he follows Spurs, listens to U2, and goes to Glastonbury every year.

 Nanda joined RHN in 2016 and is a professional accountant by background having worked in commerce and a charity before joining the NHS in 1988.
 Nanda spent 18 years in the NHS before moving on to Finance or Corporate Services Director roles at a number of organisations; most recently he was Deputy Principal, Finance and Resources at Richmond upon Thames College.

 Nanda has a track record of helping organisations implement major projects, identify development opportunities, achieve cost reductions and improve financial reporting and performance.
 All of these are allied with a passion for public service and desire to provide the highest quality service to service users.

-He also continues to keep abreast of developments in the further education sector that he worked in for eight years and is a governor at the South Thames Colleges Group where he chairs the audit committee.
+He also continues to keep abreast of developments in the further education sector and is a governor at the South Thames Colleges Group where he chairs the audit committee.